Acne and Breastfeeding

 Are you struggling with acne while breastfeeding?
 There are natural products you can use, to take care of acne during breastfeeding!

-This post pregnancy acne is completely normal.
-Acne after giving birth, will most likely disappear once your hormones have settled down a bit.
+This "post pregnancy acne" is entirely normal.
+Acne after giving birth will most likely disappear once your hormones have settled down a bit.

 What Causes Acne in Mom during Breastfeeding?

 - It could be hormonal; related to the hormones that are produced

 during breastfeeding, but it is mostly due to hormones that are returning to normal after giving birth.
 Most Moms have acne post-pregnancy, whether

 Stress: Usually when a new baby is introduced into an already busy

 lifestyle, it can cause some additional stress.
 Try to relax as much as

 possible, and get as much help around the house or with the kids as

 Dehydration: Many Moms forget that they need to stay extra hydrated